-The Changing state of Matter
+The Changing State of Matter

 Let us use water as an example.
 At room temperature, water is a liquid, and the molecules in it move slowly.
 When you apply heat (or raise the temperature) the molecules move faster and faster.
-With more heat, the liquid state will change to gas, because the molecules would be moving so fast and taking up space everywhere.
+With more heat, the liquid state will change into gas, because the molecules would be moving so fast and taking up space everywhere.

 If you take away all the heat (put it in a freezer), the molecules will be extremely slow and move very little.
 They will hold to each other, turning the water into a solid (ice).
-The point at which water turns into ice is called ‘Freezing point’.
+The point at which water turns into ice is called the ‘Freezing point’.

 Now, take the ice (solid) from the freezer, and place it at room temperature.
 Soon the ice begins to melt.
 The point at which solids melt into liquid is known as the melting point.